 Occupancy permits can be obtained only after a building inspection is complete.
-For further information on obtaining an occupancy permit, contact the City Clerk’s Office at 314-355-0400, ext.
-104, or email.
+You will have to come into City Hall to apply for an occupancy permit see requirements below.
+For further information on obtaining an occupancy permit, contact the Clerk’s Office at 314-355-7406 or email.

 Requirements for Residency in the City of Black Jack

 1. An individual living as a single non-profit housekeeping unit in a dwelling unit; or

 2. Two (2) or more persons related by blood, marriage, adoption or foster care relationship living together as a single non-profit housekeeping unit in a dwelling unit; or